 While being in the hospital when your death is expected can be reassuring to your family and take all of the responsibility of care from them, it is not always the best choice.

-- Although some hospitals may have palliative care teams that can help manage uncomfortable symptoms, hospice can come to your home to do the same thing at a fraction of the cost.
+- Although some hospitals may have palliative care teams that can help manage uncomfortable symptoms, hospice can come to your home to do similar care at a fraction of the cost.

 - Your loved ones may have to navigate limited visiting hours.